Independent Watchmaking – In Conversation with Steffen Cornehl, Founder Of Cornehl Watches

 CAN YOU TELL US A BIT MORE ABOUT YOUR BACKGROUND?

-I was born in a family of craftsmen.
-My father and my grandfather were master bakers and confectioners and had their own family business.
+I was born into a family of craftsmen.
+My father and grandfather were master bakers and confectioners and had their own family business.
 School was rather boring for me and I was not a good student.
 As a teenager, I wanted to study biology, but my teachers told me that I was too lazy.
 When I look back at the time as a teenager it seems ridiculous to me now, because what drives me today is learning.
 As a watchmaker, making my own watches, I learn something new every day, discovering the traditional methods of watchmaking.
 Working hard and learning really fuels me and gives me joy.
 Ironically, it was only after school that I really started to learn, and I’ve never stopped since.

 First, I obtained an apprenticeship in retail sales with a jeweler in Lueneburg, North Germany, then continued on at the watchmaking school in Hamburg.
 Then I started to work in after-sales services as a watchmaker, first at another jeweler and later at Blancpain.
 I took the master class of watchmaking in Kalstein, Austria.